NuSkooler/enigma-bbs/docs/_docs/modding/menu-modules.md

 * `validateConfigFields()`

 ### Date/Time Helpers
-The following methods take a single input to specify style, defaulting to `short`:
+The following methods take a single input to specify style, defaulting to `short`.
+If your menu or theme `config` block specifies a cooresponding value such as `dateFormat` or `dateTimeFormat`, that value will be used, else standard fallbacks apply:
 * `getDateFormat()`
 * `getTimeFormat()`
 * `getDateTimeFormat()`